Caffeine

-Caffeine is a central nervous system (CNS) stimulant of the methylxanthine class.
-It is mainly used recreationally as a cognitive enhancer, increasing alertness and attentional performance.
-Caffeine acts by blocking binding of adenosine to the adenosine A1 receptor, which enhances release of the neurotransmitter acetylcholine.
+Caffeine is a central nervous system (CNS) stimulant of the methylxanthine class and is the most commonly consumed psychoactive substance globally.
+It is mainly used for its eugeroic (wakefulness promoting), ergogenic (physical performance-enhancing), or nootropic (cognitive-enhancing) properties; it is also used recreationally or in social settings.
+Caffeine acts by blocking the binding of adenosine at a number of adenosine receptor types, inhibiting the centrally depressant effects of adenosine and enhancing the release of acetylcholine.
 Caffeine has a three-dimensional structure similar to that of adenosine, which allows it to bind and block its receptors.
-Caffeine also increases cyclic AMP levels through nonselective inhibition of phosphodiesterase.
+Caffeine also increases cyclic AMP levels through nonselective inhibition of phosphodiesterase, increases calcium release from intracellular stores, and antagonizes GABA receptors, although these mechanisms typically occur at concentrations beyond usual human consumption.

 Caffeine is a bitter, white crystalline purine, a methylxanthine alkaloid, and is chemically related to the adenine and guanine bases of deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
-It is found in the seeds, fruits, nuts, or leaves of a number of plants native to Africa, East Asia and South America, and helps to protect them against herbivores and from competition by preventing the germination of nearby seeds, as well as encouraging consumption by select animals such as honey bees.
-The best-known source of caffeine is the coffee bean, the seed of the Coffea plant.
-People may drink beverages containing caffeine to relieve or prevent drowsiness and to improve cognitive performance.
+It is found in the seeds, fruits, nuts, or leaves of a number of plants native to Africa, East Asia, and South America and helps to protect them against herbivores and from competition by preventing the germination of nearby seeds, as well as encouraging consumption by select animals such as honey bees.
+The most common sources of caffeine for human consumption are the tea leaves of the Camellia sinensis plant and the coffee bean, the seed of the Coffea plant.
+Some people drink beverages containing caffeine to relieve or prevent drowsiness and to improve cognitive performance.
 To make these drinks, caffeine is extracted by steeping the plant product in water, a process called infusion.
-Caffeine-containing drinks, such as coffee, tea, and cola, are consumed globally in high volumes.
+Caffeine-containing drinks, such as tea, coffee, and cola, are consumed globally in high volumes.
 In 2020, almost 10 million tonnes of coffee beans were consumed globally.
 Caffeine is the world's most widely consumed psychoactive drug.
 Unlike most other psychoactive substances, caffeine remains largely unregulated and legal in nearly all parts of the world.
-Caffeine is also an outlier as its use is seen as socially acceptable in most cultures and even encouraged in others.
+Caffeine is also an outlier as its use is seen as socially acceptable in most cultures and is encouraged in some.